-The purpose of the Tawa Community Civic Awards is "to recognise and show appreciation to groups or individuals who enhance the Tawa community and make it a better place to live."
+The purpose of the Tawa Community Civic Awards is "to recognise and show appreciation to groups or individuals who - on a voluntary basis - enhance the Tawa community and make it a better place to live."
 The awards have been run by the Tawa Community Board every two years since 2006.

 THERE ARE SEVEN CATEGORIES OF AWARDS: